holoviz-dev/pyctdev/README.md

 may be pinned to ensure reproducibility (see 10/environment files, below).

-pyctdev support transforming dependencies and generating environment.yml (and possibly pipenv or similar).
+pyctdev supports transforming dependencies and generating environment.yml (and possibly pipenv or similar).